curvenote/notebooks-in-publishing/01-approach.md

 > The purple and orange components, interactive figure or other computational outputs, are created in a computational notebook and subsequently used in other narrative or presentation-focused scientific article.

 For maximum downstream utility, these notebooks should be included in the full JATS XML.
-For this purpose we suggest the use of the `sub-article` element for each notebook, or in the 1:1 relationship, the `article` itself.
+For this purpose we suggest the use of the `sub-article` element for each notebook whether that notebook represents the source notebook for the article itself or a notebook that is used to produce a figure, table, or other element of the article.
 The way in which this XML document is consumed in a viewing context, can of course diverge from the requirements of a single-XML document.
 With this approach, JATS can take a step towards more fully representing the “research compendium”[^compendium] and align to existing researcher practices.

 [^compendium]: For examples and explanations of this, see [The Turing Way](https://the-turing-way.netlify.app/reproducible-research/compendia), any step towards representing the full reproduction of research in the archived VoR is valuable.